GMihai00/Cplusplus_IPCLib/README.md

 **Adding mappings**

-Note: Mappings can be added even at runtime, there is no need to add them before starting the server, but it is recommended to do so.
+**Note**: Mappings can be added even at runtime, there is no need to add them before starting the server, but it is recommended to do so before starting.

 **Fixed address mapping**
 ```cpp